Texas attorney general says Austin school Pride Week celebration breaks state law

 "By hosting 'Pride Week,' your district has, at best, undertaken a week-long instructional effort in human sexuality without parental consent.
 Or, worse, your district is cynically pushing a week-long indoctrination of your students that not only fails to obtain parental consent, but subtly cuts parents out of the loop," Paxton said.
 "Either way, you are breaking state law."

-Paxton said that parents might file complaints against the school district with the school board and the Texas Education Agency.
+Paxton said that parents can file complaints against the school district with the school board and the Texas Education Agency.

-On Thursday, the Elizalde released a statement to the school community, noting that Pride Month takes place in June, when schools are on summer break.
+On Thursday, Elizalde released a statement to the school community, noting that Pride month takes place in June, when schools are on summer break.

 "Here at Austin ISD, we celebrate Pride during every school year so our LGBTQIA+ students know how much they are valued and loved.
 This year, it's important to me personally that they know they are respected and safe, too, and lest anyone have any doubt, that absolutely goes for our trans kids," she said.
 "We are ALL Austin ISD.
 We embrace diversity."

+The school district says the Pride events will continue as scheduled through the rest of the week.

-In recent months, the Texas legislature and Paxton and Gov. Greg Abbott have doubled down on restricting LGBTQ rights and have particularly targeted trans youth.
+In recent months, the Texas legislature, Paxton and Gov. Greg Abbott have doubled down on restricting LGBTQ rights and have particularly targeted trans youth.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.